 Learners prefer microlearning over other training for many reasons, including:

 They develop a learning habit.
 Drip delivery means that learners get used to continuous learning, spaced repetition and reinforcement all leading to improved knowledge retention.
 They develop a cadence — spending 2 minutes on training first thing in the morning or 10 minutes after lunch, every day.

 Training is personalized.
 Rather than clicking through long, detailed courses on stuff they already know — or that is irrelevant to their jobs — learners with top microlearning platforms, like OttoLearn, get only the content that is relevant to their mastery goals, which they set with their managers.

 Microlearning is flexible.
 It’s generally available to learners on demand.
 And learners can use their smartphone or tablet or learn on their laptop or desktop computer.
+It can be used as a performance support directly in the workflow.
 These choices make learning easy and accessible.